 You can pass much of the above over to your accountant.
 However, the director is the one who is ultimately responsible for meeting the company’s duties in terms of official reporting, etc.

-- You will spend less time on administration-type tasks compared to a contractor with their own company.
+- When we compare umbrella company vs limited company, you will spend less time on administration-type tasks compared to a contractor with their own company.

 - There are fewer duties for you in terms of filing requirements than a contractor with their own company.
 You will not need to file company accounts or be paying Corporation Tax, nor are you likely to be required to complete a personal tax return.
 Once you are up and running, sending a weekly or monthly timesheet will probably be your only requirement.
 The umbrella company will do the rest.